khxia/khxia.github.io/src/markdown-pages/post1.md

 Why?

 What we need to realize, is that the IB isn't very creative in giving out questions.
-Take a look at these two Math HL Paper 1's, one from May 2014 Timezone 2, the other from May 2016 Timezone 2.
+Take a look at these two Math HL Paper 1's:

+this one from May 2014 Timezone 2:

 ![](ibimages/2014mayp1tz2mathHL.PNG)

+and this one from May 2016 Timezone 2:

 ![](ibimages/2016p1tz2mathHL.PNG)

 <b>NANI</b>!
 They're the same. wHaT.
 Yeah this is the IB.
 They are super lazy in test writing.
 In fact, from past experience from doing every single paper in every single timezone from May 2013 to Nov 2018, on average, the question styles of 9 out of 10 questions in a math paper has appeared before.
 That means that as long as you do every single math paper and understand it, you are guaranteed at least 90% in that math paper.
 For reference, the grade boundary for a 7 in Math HL May 2019 timezone 2 is 78%.